-USE OF CRYSTAL FORMS AND HABITS IN MINERAL IDENTIFICATION
+USE OF COLOR IN MINERAL IDENTIFICATION

 FRACTURE IN MINERAL IDENTIFICATION